mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 - **scenario**: Description of the user's goal and the expected interaction flow
   - Guides the simulator LLM to generate appropriate user messages
   - Should describe the complete user journey from start to finish
-  - Can include specific behaviors.
+  - Can include specific behaviors or constraints

 - **expected_outcome**: What success looks like for this conversation
   - Helps the simulator understand when the conversation should conclude